NooredeenAjaj/Home-Safety-Monitoring/README.md

 # Objective
 The goal of this project is to make homes safer.
 We use different sensors that give us immediate information, which could help prevent accidents or damage.
 Aside from keeping homes safe, we can also use this project to watch the temperature and light, and even save energy.
 It can tell us the best times to turn off lights or heating, which helps to use less energy.
+This project gives us real-time data about the safety and energy efficiency in our homes.
+It can tell us if a door is open when it should be closed, or if lights are on when they're not needed.

 # Material